 IT IS BECOMING INCREASINGLY POPULAR to claim that we are living in some type of computer simulation, similar to that depicted in the Matrix films.
 But while this claim is certainly intriguing, it is actually less profound than it first appears.

 What does it actually mean for us to be living in a computer simulation?
 It means that nothing is as it seems — the world of "things" is being simulated.
-But then, nothing is as it seems anyway: we know that "things" do not really exist anyway as matter is made up of empty space.
+But then, nothing is as it seems anyway: we know that "things" do not really exist as matter is made up of empty space.

 So what is the difference between a non-existent atom and a simulated atom?
-Both are best described by information models, and both have a reality beyond their abstract natures inferred.
+Both are best described by information models, and both have a reality beyond their abstract natures merely inferred.

 This takes us back to the limitations of the realitymapping process whereby we make models of reality.
 But what we can never do is know directly what reality actually is… we only make models of it because that is the nature of consciousness.